Nikkihosseini/QuizGame/README.md

 # QuizGame

 A fun and interactive quiz game built with **React**, **Vite**, and **Tailwind CSS**.
-This project helps users practice multiple-choice questions from different categories and difficulties.
+This project is built as a practice project to learn and use **useReducer** in React.

 ## Features